haihala/whoops-all-grapplers/docs/1. Projects/January/Move data refactor.md

 	- Knockback

 Steps
-1. [ ] Make a move struct
+1. [x] Make a move struct
-2. [ ] Make a move bank that holds the character's moves
+2. [x] Rethink cancelling to be intuitive
-3. [ ] Simplify animation bank to only store current animation steps
+3. [x] Make a move bank that holds the character's moves
-4. [ ] Integrate inputs parsing to move bank
+4. [x] Remove animation bank

-From taskboard:
+5. [x] Remove HitboxManager
-# Define move data in phases, each phase has:
+6. [x] Integrate inputs parsing to move bank

-Startup, active, recovery is a three phase process, multihitting moves get more phases.
+7. [x] No more HitboxManager

-A phase is an enum.
-One of:
+8. [x] Change PlayerState
--animation(recovery or startup)
+	1. [x] No more animation bank, active move state is now a part of player state
--spawn(projectile)
+	3. [x] Dash is a move instead of being a unique state
--active
+9. [x] Mapping of spawn id to entity with components

-Every phase has:
+	1. [x] Load similarly to inputs
--duration
+	2. [x] Trigger an event to spawn with a ttl
--optional position at the end (if it moves you) -freedom level
+	3. [x] Spawn and despawn accordingly

-Spawn has a reference to the spawned object.
-(Maybe static mapping from id)
+10. [x] Use new cancel system for jumps and movement

-Active has:
+Bugs:
--optional 'hit' (damage, knockback, stuff that will be relevant if it connects) -optional hitbox(size and offset)
+- [x] Sometimes button does nothing

-Dash is a move with two animation phases.
+- [x] Forward punch stops the user

-In addition to phases, moves have:
+- [x] Wrong box is spawned on command normal
--input
+- [x] Special isn't interpreted
--costs
+- [x] Crouch ignores cancels